mohitpai/journey-optimizer.en/help/using/campaigns/content-experiment.md

 1. Click **[!UICONTROL Email designer]** to further personalize the Treatment B delivery if needed.

-Once your treatments are personalized, you can start configuring your content experiment.
+Once your treatments are personalized, you can start configuring your Content Experiment.

-## Configure your content experiment {#configure-experiment}
+## Configure your Content Experiment {#configure-experiment}

 1. When both deliveries are personalized, from the **[!UICONTROL Edit content]** window, select **[!UICONTROL Configure content experiment]**.